opentok/opentok-network-test/README.md

 * Why do I get compilation errors on iOS or Android.

-  You need to be using a recent and supported version of the OpenTok iOS SDK or OpenTok Android SDK.
+  You need to be using a recent and supported version of the Vonage Video API iOS SDK or Vonage Video API Android SDK.